 Do you know the qualities individuals need to be an ideal team player?
-According to best-selling author of The Five Dysfunctions of a Team Patrick Lencioni, most business leaders know being a team player is incredibly important.
+According to best-selling author of The Five Dysfunctions of a Team Patrick Lencioni, most business leaders know being an effective team player is incredibly important.
 Nevertheless, they’re unable to identify the exact characteristics that allow someone to positively influence team dynamics.
-It is this lack of knowledge that makes the ideal team player a rarity in most organizations.
-As a result, teams that lack ideal team players become dysfunctional, ineffective, unproductive, and even volatile.
+It is this lack of knowledge that makes great team players a rarity in most organizations.
+As a result, teams become dysfunctional, ineffective, unproductive, and even volatile.

 Below, check out a breakdown of Lencioni’s three virtues of an ideal team player and learn how to grow these characteristics among your team members.

-Using his traditional form of storytelling through fable, Lencioni explains true ideal team players must be humble, hungry, and smart.
-When organizations have team players with these characteristics, members feel an increase in trust, conflict resolution, commitment, accountability, and results.
+Using his traditional form of storytelling through fable, Patrick Lencioni, founder of The Table Group, explains true ideal team players must be humble, hungry, and smart.
+When businesses have team players with these characteristics, members feel an increase in trust, conflict resolution, commitment, accountability, and results.
 Because of this, companies that hire and grow team players will more likely accomplish the business’s mission and experience success because employees are in an environment where team culture thrives.
 The qualities listed develop over time, meaning they aren’t simply achieved.
 It’s something dedicated team players will constantly work to maintain, most commonly under the direction of their leaders.

 When a person has humility, they:

 - Don’t boast or show an excessive amount of pride in accomplishments

 - Look for opportunities to shine the light on others’ achievements

 - Think with a group mentality when it comes to success

 - Remove themselves from being the center of the conversation

 - Receive recognition without pandering for more attention